samuelroland/dme/docs/paradigm-implementation-report.typ

    = note: consider using a `let` binding to create a longer lived value
 ```

+The issue is that we need to push a string slice (`&str`) but we have an integer (`u32`), so we call `.to_string()` to convert to a String and we take a reference, which is transformed as a string slice of the whole string.
+The issue is that this String object is local to the call and immediately freed once the argument has been used.
+As we continue to use `args` later, `args` contains an entry with a reference to this number that became invalid as the string no longer exist !

+The note `consider using a let binding to create a longer lived value` confirms this is a lifetime issue, we need a value that lives longer that `args` to its reference stored inside `args` is always valid.

 Another example where we put the paradigm in practice, is the `theme.rs` file with the definition of a `Theme` as reference an array of string slices (reference to parts of strings).
 This `Theme` struct is also used in struct `Renderer` and we also keep it as a reference.
 We had to annotate the lifetimes manually here with `'a`.
 This strange notation indicates that every reference with this annotation will need to live at least as long as the struct itself.
 ```rust
 /// A theme defining colors and modifiers to be used for syntax highlighting.